 When it came to the selection criteria, Cariou said he was looking for a range of different profiles across the female recruits.

 “We didn’t want to have the same profile across all five,” he said.
 “We wanted someone physical with a grinder profile, we wanted someone tactical and strategic and we wanted someone with foiling skills - those were the three profiles we were looking for.”

-This is reflected across the five successful female athletes - Elodie Mettraux has competed in two editions of the Ocean Race while Janet is an Olympian in the Laser Radial class and competed at Tokyo 2020.
+This is reflected across the five successful female athletes - Elodie Mettraux has competed in two editions of the Ocean Race while Jayet is an Olympian in the Laser Radial class and competed at Tokyo 2020.
 Brugger meanwhile is a three time Olympian having competed at Beijing 2008, London 2012 and Rio 2016 while Laurane Mettraux has competed in the Sailing Arabia The Tour and Tour de France à la Voile six times.
 Finally, Siegenthaler is a two-time Olympian in the 470 class.